syncfusion-content/blazor-docs/blazor/pivot-table/data-compression.md

 > This property is applicable only for relational data source.

-When we bind one million raw data, the pivot table will process all raw data to generate aggregated data during initial rendering and report manipulation.
-But in data compression, the data will be compressed based on the uniqueness of the raw data, and unique records will be provided as input for the Pivot Table.
-The compressed data will be used for further operations at all times, reducing the looping complexity and improving the performance of the pivot table.
-For example, if the pivot table  is connected to one million raw data aggregated to 1,000 unique data means, it will be rendered within 3 seconds rather than 10 seconds.
+When binding one million raw data, the pivot table processes all raw data to generate aggregated data during initial rendering and report manipulation.
+However, with data compression, the input raw data is compressed based on the uniqueness of the raw data, and the final compressed raw data are utilized by the pivot table.
+The compressed raw data is then used for further operations at all times, reducing the looping complexity and improving the performance of the pivot table.
+For example, if the pivot table is connected to one million raw data compressed to 1,000 unique raw data, it will render within 3 seconds rather than 10 seconds.
 You can enable this option by using the [AllowDataCompression](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotView-1.html#Syncfusion_Blazor_PivotView_SfPivotView_1_AllowDataCompression) property along with [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotView-1.html#Syncfusion_Blazor_PivotView_SfPivotView_1_EnableVirtualization) property.

 > This options will only function when the virtual scrolling is enabled.